devindwj0304/LabGrymace/docs/LABGYM_CHANGES.md

-# How our LabGym differs from upstream
+# How LabGym_LabGrymace differs from the upstream LabGym

 This is a **modified copy of [LabGym](https://github.com/umyelab/LabGym)** (Ye Lab, University of Michigan; GPL-3.0), carrying the changes listed below.
 LabGrymace depends on